Paray-le-Monial, Saone-et-Loire tourism & sightseeing

-Visit Paray-le-Monial (Burgundy, France)
+Visit Paray-le-Monial (Burgundy, France)Photo Gallery

-The basilica at Paray-le-Monial is a well-proportioned roman style church dating from the 12th century.
-The chevet and associated chapels surround the octagonal central tower.
+The basilica at Paray-le-Monial is a well-proportioned roman style church dating in part from the 12th century and completed in the 14th century.
+Among the most notable highlights on the outside of the basilica are the chevet and associated chapels that are in a sequence of round buildings around the octagonal central tower.
 The front of the church is rather more austere with two thin square towers either side of a plain facade.

 The basilica sits on the river's edge and is a beautiful building in a lovely setting.
-For those with a fascination in architecture the basilica also provides a glimpse of what the abbey at Cluny will have looked like in its original form.
+For those with a fascination in architecture the basilica also provides a glimpse of what the abbey at Cluny would have looked like in its original form.

 Other places to visit in Paray-le-Monial

-The Chapel of the Visitation - this 17-19th century chapel was built where Saint Marguerite-Marie Alacoque saw the apparition of the heart of Jesus.
+The Chapel of the Visitation - this 17th-19th century chapel was built where Saint Marguerite-Marie Alacoque saw the apparition of the heart of Jesus.
 The chapel receives a huge number of pilgrims each year.
 Marguerite-Marie was canonized in 1920.

-The Chapel de la Colombiere, a 20th century chapel built in Byzantine style by the Jesuit population of Paray le Monial.
+The Chapel de la Colombiere, a 20th century chapel built in Byzantine style by the Jesuit population of Paray-le-Monial.
 Inside are some lovely and very colourful mosaics.

 Tourist classifications for Paray-le-Monial